mathislindner/log-summary/docs/presentation_shorter.md

 ---
 # Logbook Reports
 - Vectorise the hourly logs (some of them are repeated each hour)
-- Cluster them too
+- Cluster them as well
-- Ask to get a summary from an LLM to send it to the LHCb logbook.
+- Ask to get a summary from a Large Language Model to send it to the LHCb logbook.
-- We tried a few open-source models (Falcon 40b, Llama 65b) and ran them locally for privacy independency reasons, but the results were not satisfying.
+- We tried a few open-source models (Falcon 40b, Llama 65b) and ran them locally for privacy/independency reasons, but the results were not satisfying.
+	- Only a matter of time until open-source models can do that too.
 - So for demonstration purposes we used the OpenAI's GPT-3.5 for the following...

 ---